Kim Hyun-sik: Early life

 Kim Hyun-sik was born in Inhyeon-dong, Seoul, South Korea on January 7, 1958.
 He attended MyongJi High School but dropped out in 1974 to pursue his life as a singer.
 It is known that the reason for this was a fight with several upperclassmen and many say that the fight was caused because Kim touched his band member's instrument without permission.
 After dropping out of high school, he passed the 1975 Korean school qualification exam and begin his musical career in the downtown area, preparing for his 1978 album.

 Career

 First album: Spring Summer Fall Winter

 In 1976, Kim began to work with Jang-hee Lee on his first album, Spring Summer Fall Winter.
 However, after the recordings were finished in 1978, the album was cancelled due to Jang-hee Lee's sudden move to the United States.
 Additionally, Kim was arrested for his use of marijuana, which had devastating effects on his public image.
-In 1980, Kim was finally able to publish his album with Seorabul Records two years laters.
+In 1980, Kim was finally able to publish his album with Seorabul Records two years later.
 The result did not go well and Kim spent most of his music career at this time in the underground.